sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 omissions that could otherwise easily sneak into such a large project, even if it does slow down the development process.

-This section goes through the process of downloading, applying patches.
-You can also read about the process in the guide to Trac, see :ref:`section-review-patches`.
-William Stein also wrote this `blog entry <http://sagemath.blogspot.com/2010/10/how-to-referee-sage-trac-tickets.html>`_ on his workflow of reviewing patches.
+This section goes through the process of downloading and applying patches.
+For detailed information on the review process, see the section :ref:`section-review-patches`.
+William Stein also wrote this `blog entry <http://sagemath.blogspot.com/2010/10/how-to-referee-sage-trac-tickets.html>`_ on his patch reviewing workflow.

 When viewing a Trac ticket, you will see available patches listed near the top in the Attachments section.
 Clicking on the